TannyWeb/JD-Bookstore/README.md

 -- Tablet view has been added to make the layout more fluid and is between 768px to 1024px -- Desktop goes from 1024px upwards

+// Followed and implemented all points given on the brief